odaridavid/Clean-MVVM-ArchComponents/README.md

 # The-Force

-An Android app consuming [a Star Wars API](https://swapi.dev/) to display Movie Characters it has been built with clean architecture principles, Repository Pattern and MVVM pattern as well as Architecture Components.
+An Android app consuming [a Star Wars API](https://swapi.dev/) to display movie characters,show your recent searches and save some of your favorite characters.

 Min Api Level : 21 [Supports Over 87% Devices ](https://developer.android.com/about/dashboards)